 [RQ9.4] The device a SafetyConsumer is running on shall be able to indicate if SAPI.OperatorAckRequested is enabled.
 This can be done for example by an indicator LED or by using an HMI.

-NOTE 1 This LED can also be used for other purposes.
-For instance, a normal operation could be indicated by a non-flashing LED, or erroneous behavior could be indicated by an LED blinking with a frequency higher than 0,5 Hz.
-Thus, this document does not contain any requirements for the behavior of the LED if SAPI.OperatorAckRequested is false.
+This LED may also be used for other purposes.
+For instance, normal operation may be indicated by a non-flashing LED, or erroneous behaviour may be indicated by an LED blinking with a frequency higher than 0,5 Hz.
+Thus, this document does not contain any requirements for the behaviour of the LED if SAPI.OperatorAckRequested is false.

 The message shown on an HMI is application-specific.
-For instance, the text “Machine has stopped for safety reasons.
-For restart, please check for obstacles and press the green button.” could be shown.
+For instance, the text “machine has stopped for safety reasons.
+For restart, please check for obstacles and press the green button.” can be shown.

 NOTE 2 How to realize operator acknowledgment (physical button, element in HMI etc.) is vendor-specific.